joaooliveeira/uc-compiler/README.md

 and allows for rapid prototyping.
 In addition, we will have at our disposal a wonderful combination of tools and code in Python that make compilers so cool.

-*C is not a "very high level" language, nor a "big" one, and is not specialized to any particular area of application.
-But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages.*
--- Kernighan and Ritchie

-While you don’t need to be a Python wizard to complete the task, you should feel comfortable working with the language, and in particular should know how to program with classes.
-If you’d like a Python refresher, there are a bunch of useful links on the website to help you get up to speed.
-I hope that the use of Python in this task doesn’t deter you from taking it.

 This task will revolve around several programming projects that taken together form a complete working compiler.
 You will learn how to put into practice the techniques presented in the theoretical part of this course and will study most